ycrc/ycrc.github.io/docs/clusters-at-yale/guides/conda.md

-# Conda
+# Python with Conda

-For researchers who have Python or R package requirements beyond the most common packages (e.g. Numpy, Scipy, Pandas), we recommend using [Anaconda](https://www.anaconda.com/what-is-anaconda/).
+For researchers who have Python (or R package--see bottom) requirements beyond the most common packages (e.g. Numpy, Scipy, Pandas), we recommend using [Anaconda](https://www.anaconda.com/what-is-anaconda/).
 Using Anaconda's [Conda](https://conda.io/projects/conda/en/latest/index.html) package manager, you can create and manage packages and environments.
-These allow you to easily switch between versions of Python or R libraries and applications for different projects.
+These allow you to easily switch between versions of Python libraries and applications for different projects.

 Many other software applications have also started to use Conda as a package manager.
 It has become a popular choice for managing pipelines that involve several tools, especially with multiple languages.